Ear Infections, Fluid and Hearing Loss

 PE Tube Bypassing the Eustachian Tube

 It is important to remember that the tube does not "fix" the underlying problem (immature Eustachian tube function and poor ear ventilation).
 Nothing can fix this except growth and development.
 While some children take longer to grow out of ear disease than others, very few children still have this problem past age 8.
-The tubes simply act as a "crutch", bypassing the problem by ventilating the ears through the eardrum, so that ear infections and ear fluid are prevented while waiting for improvement with growth.
+The tubes simply act as a "crutch", bypassing the problem by ventilating the ears through the eardrum, so that the chance of ear infections is minimized, and ear fluid accumulation is prevented, while waiting for improvement with growth.
 By the time that the tubes come out, most children have grown enough to ventilate their ears on their own - although a small percentage may need to have them placed more than once.

 Short Acting PE Tubes